anhubacek/digital-wallet-sign-up/README.md

 ## 🚀 Project Overview

-This project was created in the context of a technical challenge.The main goal was to create a "uniquely flavored user experience".
-Designing, implementing and delivering a usable demo of a sign-up flow.
-So I focused on:

 - **Brand**: Create a brand (MUBI) and logo so I could base the application colors on it
 - **User Experience**: Modern and friendly design with visual effects.
 - **Form Validation**: Ensuring data integrity and user input accuracy.